Monterey

 EraWhat changedWhyEvidence

-Night before Monterey (June 17, 1967)Guitar painted with flowers and ornate imagery in spray paint and nail polishHendrix's own creative expression; Eric Burdon described witnessing the decoration processHendrix estate, Monterey narrative
+Night before Monterey (June 17, 1967)Guitar painted with flowers and ornate imagery in spray paint and nail polishHendrix's creative preparation for the planned stage pieceHendrix estate, Monterey narrative

-The decoration is not just context โ€” it's physically on the fragment.
-The Met's technical description includes the spray paint and nail polish designs as part of the artifact's material description.
-This is the guitar Hendrix made it into, preserved in the only piece that survived the fire and impact.
+The decoration isn't just context โ€” it's physically present on the fragment.
+The nail polish and spray paint survived the fire and impact, and the Met's description lists them as part of the artifact's material composition.
+What the fragment shows you is the guitar Hendrix made it into the night before, not the stock instrument he started with.

 Visual Record